F I N E H Y D R O C A L C A S T I N G S B Y C. C. C R O W

 Then on top the base we'll build our roundhouse model starting with the foundation.
 I recommend pinning the walls in place rather than gluing.
 Same with the timber trusses, and the roof panels simply lay in place.
 This allows you to refine the fits and adjust as necessary, access your locomotives, plus in the end you'll be able to disassemble your model and move it to new locations more easily- There are many benefits to a little extra work.

 My collaborator Glenn Farley has completed the Gunnison Roundhouse while I am lagging far behind on the Durango pilot model, now thinking I want to do the later version.
 If we wait for me to finish...
 We're much better off getting this thing into production!
-My model was shown at the 2006 Durango narrow gauge convention, Glenn's Gunnison at the 2008 Portland convention, and we will post more pictures as we go.
-Glenn plans to submit a feature article to the Narrow Gauge Gazette on Gunnison and I posting same for Durango on the web site.
+My model was shown at the 2006 Durango narrow gauge convention, Glenn's Gunnison at the 2008 Portland convention and no doubt will be a highlight of the 2012 convention to be held here in Seattle.
+Glenn plans to submit a feature article to the Narrow Gauge Gazette on Gunnison and I posting construction photos for Durango on the web site.
+See links below.

-Complete step-by-step instructions are included.
-Plan sheets and templates include location plans (Gunnison and Durango), elevations for all sides, roof and truss templates, and assorted details.
+Complete 72 pages bound step-by-step instructions for the roundhouse are included.
+Tabloid-size plan sheets and templates include location plans (Gunnison and Durango), elevations for all sides, roof and truss templates, and assorted details.
 Everything you need to construct your museum quality roundhouse.

-Again, I apologize that this is taking so long.
-We should finally begin production shortly.
+Again, I apologize that this has taken so long.
 My guess is I'll be able to do about one per week but we'll see.
 Any new orders can expect to wait at least a year.

 E-mail: C. C. Crow